themeteorchef/writing-a-package/writing-a-package.md

 <div class="note">
   <h3>A quick note</h3>
   <p>Something I've enjoyed recently that's helped me to wrap my head around all of this stuff is a <a href="http://www.amazon.com/Clean-Code-Handbook-Software-Craftsmanship/dp/0132350882">book</a> and <a href="https://cleancoders.com/category/clean-code#videos">screencast series</a> by a guy who goes by "Uncle Bob Martin."
-He's an older, experience deveoper who's developed a solid phiolosophy around writing clean code.
+He's an older, more experienced deveoper who's developed a phiolosophy around writing clean code.
 It's worth hearing him out as a lot of his stuff can help to make immediate improvements in your work.</p>
 </div>

 #### Documenting APIs with JSDOC